friflo/ECS-wiki/docs/query-optimization.md

 | Memory allocations        | creates always an `ArchetypeQuery` and a `ForEach` delegate | an `ArchetypeQuery` only at the first call
 | Execution performance     | calling the `ForEach` delegate is expensive                 | `[Query]` method is called directly - can be inlined

+After some calls of the generated method it eventually executes allocation free.

 **How to use**
 To bring the Query Generator alive you need to add `Friflo.Engine.ECS.Generators` to your `csproj`.